13–15 June 2026 | with Adrian Florea | 3 days | Fees starting from 1100 RON

 Ermitaj Malin, Romania

-Introduction to tree climbing and safe working at height
+- Introduction to tree climbing and safe work at height

-This is learning by doing within the broader context of regenerative landscape design and community living.
+Learning takes place through hands-on practice within the context of regenerative landscape design and community living.

 Adrian Florea is a landscape architect and ISA Certified Arborist.
 He has previously taught at Ermitaj and follows international best practices in arboriculture.
-His teaching emphasises respect for living systems, careful observation, and learning directly from nature.
+His approach emphasizes respect for living systems, careful observation and learning directly from nature.

 The course is open to:

-People at the beginning of their path in arboriculture
+People at the beginning of their arboriculture journey

 Participants with basic experience in tree care

-Those engaged in permaculture, agroforestry, sustainable farming, or ecological education
+Those involved in permaculture, agroforestry, sustainable agriculture or ecological education

-Participants should have good general health and mobility, as practical sessions take place outdoors.
+Participants should be in good general health and physically mobile, as practical sessions take place outdoors.

 The course will be confirmed once the minimum number of participants (12) is reached.